A classic for wizards, Mage Armor, offers a bump in armor class for casters who are not proficient in any armor.

 - Shield is one of the other defensive spell options available at 1st Shield grants a +5 to armor class for 1 round and can only be used on the caster.
 Compared to Mage Armor, Shield will burn through spell slots with significantly less protection provided over time.

-Spell casters like wizards and sorcerers are the lowest hit point characters in the game.
+Spell casters like wizards and sorcerers are the lowest HP characters in the game.
 If the survivability is low for these classes, consider making Mage Armor a cantrip.

 This gives these classes the opportunity to add to their AC and gain an extra spell slot.
 The range should be changed to self if used in this manner to help with balancing.